Contribute to Our Research

 Have you seen a dogwhelk, purple topshell or toothed topshell on the coast of Ireland or Wales?
 If you have then we want to know about it!
 We need citizen scientists in Ireland and Wales to explore their local rocky shores and coastal defences, recording dog whelks, toothed topshells and purple topshells wherever they find them.
 If you use a mobile phone, the Ecostructure Observatory web site will record the location of your records and will allow you to upload photographs so that our experts can confirm your species identification.

-Ecostructure project coordinator Joe Ironside of Aberystwyth University introduces the survey in the video above and shows how you can take your family out on a snail hunt while contributing valuable data in this citizen science project.
+In the above video, Ecostructure project coordinator Joe Ironside of Aberystwyth University introduces the survey and shows how you can take your family out on a snail hunt while contributing valuable data in this citizen science project.

 Learn more and upload your observations at the Ecostructure Observatory, via the button below.